hugochinchilla/docker-compose-demo/README.md

 # Usage

-### Test local development

-Try to execute the environment:
+### Test you cannot execute the environment without proper configuration

     docker-compose up -d

 See that it fails because you don't have the required config.

+### Test local development

 Configure the environment and try again:

     make setup-local
     docker-compose up -d

-See that the backup service was not executed as it's only for production:
+See that the "backup" service was not executed as it's only for production:

     docker compose ps -a